Laser Skin Resurfacing: Process, Uses, And Side Effect

 How is Laser Skin Resurfacing Done?

-Laser skin resurfacing is a precise procedure performed by a qualified healthcare professional.
+Laser skin resurfacing is done by a qualified healthcare professional with precision.
+The process involves consultation, the procedure itself, and aftercare.
 Here’s an overview of the process:

 Consultation and Preparation

-Start by consulting a plastic surgeon or dermatologist to determine if you’re a suitable candidate for the procedure.
-Disclose any medical history, medications, or supplements you’re taking, especially those that can affect clotting.
-Inform your doctor if you have a history of cold sores or fever blisters, as laser resurfacing often triggers breakouts in susceptible individuals.
+Consult a plastic surgeon or dermatologist to assess suitability for the procedure.
+Disclose medical history, medications, and supplements, especially those affecting clotting.
+Inform the doctor about any history of cold sores or fever blisters, as laser resurfacing triggers breakouts in susceptible individuals.

-Your doctor often advises you to refrain from certain medications or supplements for up to 10 days before the surgery and to quit smoking two weeks before and after the procedure to aid in healing.
-Antibiotic and antiviral medications are prescribed to prevent infections and cold sore outbreaks.
+The doctor advises refraining from certain medications or supplements for up to 10 days before surgery.
+Quitting smoking two weeks before and after the procedure enhances healing.
+The doctor prescribes antibiotic and antiviral medications to prevent infections and cold sore outbreaks.

 Procedure